 Social Assessment

-Conducting a social assessment is important to identify any factors that may influence the client’s current emotional state such as cultural, ethnic, and family background, as well as other social considerations (Whiston 2016, p.9).
+Conducting a social assessment is important to identify any factors that may influence the client’s current emotional state such as cultural, ethnic, and family background, as well as other social considerations (Whiston, 2016, p.9).
 The DSM-5 provides social and cultural considerations in the assessment process through the Cultural Formulation Interview section that outlines a thorough assessment (APA 2013, p.749).
-Psychosocial and cultural stressors can interfere with the symptom presentation and can also be addressed to promote wellness and health to the client through the exploration of his or her support system which can strengthened the client’s resilience and competencies (APA 2013, p.
+Psychosocial and cultural stressors can interfere with the symptom presentation and can also be addressed to promote wellness and health to the client through the exploration of his or her support system which can strengthen the client’s resilience and competencies (APA 2013, p.
 750).
 The knowledge and understanding of cultural variations through a thorough assessment may help the clinician to avoid misdiagnosing (APA 2013, p.
 750).
 The exploration of family of origin considerations and background also contribute to obtain insight into the client’s emotional state, therefore it is important to asses it carefully and with unconditional positive regard.

 In all cases and especially with clients that have been exposed to trauma, it is important to assess the patient’s social environment and support considering that evidence indicate that positive social support contributes to symptom reduction whereas negative social support contributes to the development of trauma symptoms (Tarrier, 2010).